CybercentreCanada/assemblyline4_docs/docs/administration/troubleshooting.md

         If your setting is set to 'localhost' but you're accessing the UI using '192.0.0.1.nip.io', there is no ingress path using '192.0.0.1.nip.io' as a base.

         The simplest solution is to update your values.yaml to the appropriate FQDN and redeploy.
+    ??? question "Is it possible to mount an internal root CA bundles into core components to use?"
+        Yes!
+This would involve creating a configmap containing your CA bundle and using ```coreVolumes, coreMounts and coreEnv``` to pass that information onto the core components.

+        An example of this configuration would be:
+        ```yaml
+        coreEnv:
+          - name: REQUESTS_CA_BUNDLE
+            value: /usr/share/internal-ca
+        coreMounts:
+          - name: internal-certs
+            mountPath: /usr/share/internal-ca
+        coreVolumes:
+          - name: internal-certs
+            configMap:
+              name: internal-certs-config
+        ```

 === "Services"
     === "General"
         ??? question "TASK PRE-EMPTED"